eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/submodel_repository/features/authorization.md

  ]
 ```

-The role defines which role is allowed to perform the defined actions.
+A `role` specifies which actions are permitted to be performed by said users of that role.
 The role is as per the configuration of identity providers or based on the organization.
 Action could be CREATE, READ, UPDATE, DELETE, and EXECUTE, there could be a single action or multiple actions as a list (cf. admin configuration above).

 The targetInformation defines coarse-grained control over the resource, you may define the submodelIds and submodelElementIdShortPaths with a wildcard (\*), it means the defined role x with action y can access any Submodel and any SubmodelElement on the repository.